frankthvandeven/BlazorDemo.com/README.md

 The application is running on https://www.blazordemo.com

-It is not possible to download and run the demo application at this moment.
-Kenova has not been released yet.
+The application has been upgraded to .NET 8, and the Kenova sources are included.